coolcatsnft/papercats-example/chapter-6/README.md

 export default useFetchContract;
 ```
 In this hook we are using the native `fetch` method to call our endpoint with the `contractAddress` property as our address parameter.
+The hook, using `useEffect` is calling the `fetchAbi` when the library is fullfilled, the contract hasn't been set, there isn't a contract error and the hook itself isn't in a loading state.

 To be continued!